-SAY...
-INSTEAD OF People with disabilities......The handicapped or disabled.
-Paul has a cognitive disability (diagnosis).....He's mentally retarded.
-Kate has autism (or a diagnosis of).....She's autistic.
-Jose has Down syndrome (or a diagnosis of)......He's downs; a Down's person; mongoloid.
-Sara has a learning disability (diagnosis).....She's learning disabled.
-Bob has a physical disability (diagnosis).....He's quadriplegic/is crippled.
-Maria uses a wheelchair/mobility chair.....She's confined to/is wheelchair bound.
-Tom has a mental health condition......He's emotionally disturbed/mentally ill.
-Ryan receives special ed services......He's in special ed; is a sped student/inclusion student LaToya has a developmental delay.....She's developmental delayed.
-Children without disabilities......Normal/healthy/typical kids.
-Communicates with her eyes/devices/etc..........Is non-verbal.
-People we serve/provide services to......Client, consumer, recipient, etc. Congenital disability......Birth defect.
+SAY INSTEAD OF People with disabilities The handicapped or disabled.
+Paul has a cognitive disability (diagnosis)He's mentally retarded.
+Kate has autism (or a diagnosis of) She's autistic.
+Jose has Down syndrome (or a diagnosis of) .He's downs; a Down's person; mongoloid.
+Sara has a learning disability (diagnosis) .She's learning disabled.
+Bob has a physical disability (diagnosis) .He's quadriplegic/is crippled.
+Maria uses a wheelchair/mobility chair She's confined to/is wheelchair bound.
+Tom has a mental health condition .He's emotionally disturbed/mentally ill.
+Ryan receives special ed services student .He's in special ed; is a sped student/inclusion LaToya has a developmental delay She's developmental delayed.
+Children without disabilities Normal/healthy/typical kids.
+Communicates with her eyes/devices/etcIs non-verbal.
+People we serve/provide services to Client, consumer, recipient, etc. Congenital disability 3irth defect.
+Brain InjuryB 3rain damaged.
+Accessible parking hotel room, etc landicapped parking, hotel room, etc. She needsor she usesS he has a problem with/she has special needs.